mdvanes/mdworld-jackson/content/posts/2018-05-25-elm-for-frontend.md

 Which means that in the case the message is “Name”, create a new “model” where model.name is set to the supplied name.

-An advantage is that over the course of use of the application a list of states is recorded, which enables time travel debugging
+An advantage is that over the course of use of the application a list of states is recorded, which enables time travel debugging (like in [this GIF](https://github.com/reduxjs/redux-devtools)).
-**[add a link to a GIF or something].**

 This might look familiar if you have used [Redux](https://redux.js.org/).
 Redux is partially [inspired by Elm](https://redux.js.org/introduction/prior-art#elm) and you might recognize the [dispatch, action] cycle in the way Elm updates the model.
 In that respect, it is is also similar to [state stores in RxJS](http://reactivex.io/rxjs/manual/tutorial.html#state-stores):